nicksmith100/shakermaker/README.md

 In addition, the site uses the following specific components from the Bootstrap library:
 - [Form classes](https://getbootstrap.com/docs/5.3/forms/overview/) for the cocktail search form.
-- [Modal plugin](https://getbootstrap.com/docs/5.3/components/modal/) to display instructions at the press of a button, and to provide various alerts.
+- [Modal plugin](https://getbootstrap.com/docs/5.3/components/modal/) to display instructions and various alerts.
 - [Spacing](https://getbootstrap.com/docs/5.3/utilities/spacing/) and [typography](https://getbootstrap.com/docs/5.3/content/typography/) utility classes throughout, ensuring the layout and font are appropriate to the device in use.
 - [Display property](https://getbootstrap.com/docs/5.3/utilities/display/) to toggle the visibility of some components at certain breakpoints, in particular:
-    -  In the header, removing the strapline "Find your perfect cocktail" on xs viewports.
+    -  In the header, hiding the strapline "Find your perfect cocktail" on xs viewports.
-    -  On the spirit selection page, including images in the buttons on sm viewports and above.
+    -  On the spirit selection page, displaying images within the buttons on sm viewports and above.

 ### Imagery